exercism/sml/docs/ABOUT.md

 language.
 [ML](https://en.wikipedia.org/wiki/ML_programming_language) was the first strong statically typed language, developed in the early 1970s at the University of Edinburgh.

-Despite it's age, SML feels very young in many ways; SML had features that mainstream languages would not pick up for decades and are still being experimented with today.
+Despite its age, SML feels very young in many ways; SML had features that mainstream languages would not pick up for decades and are still being experimented with today.

 Here are some of ML's "cutting-edge" features: